ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

-According to [Robert Talbert](https://rtalbert.org/), a learning objective must be "a clear, measurable action that a student should be able to do once the lesson is over".[^1] For the purposes of this site, these learning objectives are not for a specific lesson but rather an entire course for an Allegheny College student or for the duration of self-paced learning for all other emerging proactive programmers.
+According to [Robert Talbert](https://rtalbert.org/), a learning objective must be "a clear, measurable action that a student should be able to do once the lesson is over".[^1] For the purposes of this site, these learning objectives are not for a specific lesson but rather an entire course for either an Allegheny College student or, for the duration of self-paced learning, all other emerging proactive programmers.

 ## Mathematical Communication